nodetibylno/MSoC_self_paced_learning/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This is a template github repository for hls projects with credits >3.
+This is a github repository for self-paced hls projects.

 **Directory structure**
 * **README.md** - introduce the project, algorithm, reference ....